fchmainy/k8s-trainings-101/README.md

 ## Lab1 - Getting familiar with your K8S Cluster
 ### Description

-> Understanding the main components of a K8S Clutser, node types, basic networking, meaning and relationship between Services, Endpoints and Pods.
+> The goal of this lab is just to gain an understanding of the main components of a K8S Clutser such as node types, basic networking, the meaning and relationship between Services, Endpoints and Pods.
+Use the following commands to output information about your k8s cluster.

 **Useful commands**: